Hollywood Houselift with Jeff Lewis: Release

 The trailer for the series was released on May 2, 2022.
 The first three episodes of the series premiered on Amazon Freevee on June 10, 2022, with a new episode made available every Friday through July 29, 2022.

+On December 7, 2022, it was announced that Amazon Studios had renewed the series for a second season.
+The first two episodes of the second season premiered on Freevee on December 6, 2023, with a new episode each week through January 31, 2024.
+Season 2 includes appearances from celebrity clients including Anthony Anderson, Kate Bosworth, Reggie Bush, Josh Duhamel, Regina Hall, Christina Ricci, and Gina Rodriguez.

 Reception

 Nina Metz of the Chicago Tribune rated the series 3 out of 4 stars and called it "fascinating," writing, "No matter the personal style - austere, expensive minimalism or over-the-top everything - all of it is ostentatious and fascinating and says so much about how the 1% spend their wealth.
 This is the primary appeal of 'Hollywood Houselift with Jeff Lewis.'"
 Rachel Shatto of The Advocate called the series "a welcome return to form" for Lewis, adding that it "functions more like a sequel to Bravo's Flipping Out than a reboot."